eduvpn/documentation/SERVER_DISCOVERY.md

 OS or the standard library of the OS provides support for this use it.
 If not, you can implement a subset of this matching yourself.

-Start from the OS language setting, i.e. `de-DE`.
+Start from the OS language setting, e.g. `de-DE`.

 1. Try to find the exact match, so search for `de-DE` in this case;
 2. Try to find a key that *starts* with the OS language setting, e.g.